sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 <img class="mx-auto w-3/4" src="./images/day_08/fig7.png" alt="Asynchronous Bus">

-1. Where to read data, it would assert the address and control lines as usual, the assert the $\overline{MSYN}$ line
+1. Where to read data, it would assert the address and control lines as usual, then assert the $\overline{MSYN}$ line
 2. And once the data is ready, the memory would assert $\overline{SSYN}$ to inform the CPU that the data is ready
 3. The PC then deasserts $\overline{MSYN}$ and the other control line to inform the memory that it has accepted the data
 4. The $\overline{SSYN}$ would then react and deassert itself